February 04, 2015 Healthy Living

 Other resources available through CDPHP

 Visit cdphp.com for more information on senior health.
-CDPHP Medicare Choices members can take advantage of our Health AllySM program, which puts you in touch with a health coach who will provide personalized support to help you make the most of your benefits and the services available through the community and CDPHP.
+CDPHP Medicare Advantage members can take advantage of our CDPHP Care Team, which can put you in touch with a health coach who will provide personalized support to help you make the most of your benefits and the services available through the community and CDPHP.

 Photo by Sjoerd Lammers street photography / CC BY